darribas/GGM-105_14-15/feedback.md

 * They all found very positive the experiencing of planning carefully for Essay 3 and suggested it might be good to do similar planning also for Essay 2, even though the question is given at that point.

 * All of them found the website a very useful resource.
+In particular, it was valued the fact that all the materials were centralized in one place that was very easy to access and they could go back at any time if they needed to consult something in particular.